McShelby/hugo-theme-relearn/exampleSite/content/configuration/appearance/topbar/_index.en.md

 {{% badge style="cyan" icon="gears" title=" " %}}Option{{% /badge %}} If `editURL` is set to a URL, an edit button will be shown in the topbar.
 If the button is hidden, also the keyboard shortcut is disabled.

 The value can contain the macro `${FilePath}` which will be replaced by the file path of your displayed page.
 If no `${FilePath}` is given in the value, the value is treated as if the `${FilePath}` was appended at the end of the value.
-This can be overridden in the pages frontmatter.
+This can be overridden in the pages front matter.

 Eg. this site is using `editURL="https://github.com/McShelby/hugo-theme-relearn/edit/main/exampleSite/content/${FilePath}"`